i05nagai/memorandum/language/english.md

     * I understood
 * you got it
 * coerce
+    * v, T
+    * to persuade someone forcefully to do something that they are unwilling to do:
+* coercive
 * mighty
     * the pen is mightier than the sword
 * unabridged